The 12 Best Neighbourhoods in Melbourne, Australia

-Logic puts Fitzroy at the head of this list, if for no other reason than its age.
-As the first of Melbourne’s suburbs, designated back in 1839, Fitzroy has a long history at the heart of Melbourne’s existence.
+Logic puts Fitzroy at the top of this list, if for no reason other than its age.
+As the first of Melbourne’s suburbs, designated in 1839, Fitzroy has a long history at the heart of Melbourne’s existence.

 Previously famed for its synonymity with hipsters so bohemian that they’d trip on their beards, Fitzroy endures as a neighbourhood of free thought and relaxed taste.
-Fitzroy has a reputation for creatives, with streets lined with work-casual coffee bars and independent retail stores on Brunswick Street.
+It has a reputation for creatives, with streets lined with work-casual coffee shops and independent retail stores on Brunswick Street.

-It is its food and drink offerings that perhaps lock Fitzroy so firmly in this list of neighbourhoods to visit.
-Like Melbourne in studies of the world’s most liveable cities, Fitzroy is a perennial name in discussions of the best places to dine in the city.
+It’s also a prime location for food lovers visiting the city.
+So much so that Fitzroy is a perennial name in discussions as one of the best places to dine in the city.
 Names like Naked for Satan come to mind, a once-popular clandestine eatery for Fitzroy locals that now draws the attention of those further afield – visit the rooftop bar for cityscape cocktails.

 Proximity sees Collingwood feature next on this list – it is Fitzroy’s neighbour to the east.

-As its immediacy would suggest, Collingwood shares many of the traits seen in Fitzroy: eclectic bars, extensive dining, and an attractive blend of old and contemporary art culture.
+As its immediacy would suggest, Collingwood shares many traits seen in Fitzroy.
+You’ll find eclectic bars, extensive dining, and an attractive blend of old and contemporary art culture in Collingwood.

 Collingwood holds another dimension, though; one as the home to one of the AFL’s Big Four – the Magpies – Collingwood FC’s national nickname.
-Come gameday, black and white jerseys fill the streets and bar.
+Come game day, black and white jerseys fill the streets and bars.
 Collingwood’s long list of rivalries pits them as one of the most disliked clubs in the nation.
-Don the Magpie colours and join the dark side.
+Don the Magpie colors and join the dark side.

 Now, being on the subject of Aussie rules, it would be hard not to introduce Richmond to the discussion.
 Football is part of being a Richmonder.
-As such, you’d be hard-press finding a more AFL-mad neighbourhood.
+As such, you’d be hard-pressed to find a more AFL-mad neighbourhood.
 Richmond’s proximity to the MCG, no doubt, plays a role in this obsession.

 So, understandably, footy bars are not hard to come by in this multicultural suburb.
 But Richmond offers more than sport.
 Richmond hosts a bit of everything: bars, social housing, international restaurants, yoga studios, art galleries.